 Digital Health News understands that NHS England is in negotiations with Microsoft to put in place a new enterprise-wide agreement for Microsoft Office software across the English NHS.

-Will Smart, chief information officer (CIO) of NHS England, is understood to be engaged in ongoing negotiations with Microsoft, with a proposal on the table that initially focuses on enabling NHS trusts throughout England to migrate to Office 2010 and the latest Windows operating systems.
+Will Smart, chief information officer (CIO) of NHS England, is understood to be engaged in ongoing negotiations with Microsoft, with a proposal on the table that initially focuses on enabling NHS trusts throughout England to migrate to the latest Windows operating systems.

 It’s believed the proposed enterprise-wide agreement (EWA) would also provide a path for NHS organisations to later move onto Microsoft’s cloud-based Office 365 platform.

 Office 2010 is due to cease being supported by Microsoft in 2020, at which point NHS trusts who wish to continue to use Office software will need to move to Office 365.

 Unlike previous editions of Office, 365 is charged as a service, creating new licensing challenges for NHS organisations, particularly how to fund through revenue rather than capital.